maksimtall/maksimtall/README.md

 - 👋 Hi, I’m @maksimtall
-- 👀 I’m interested in virus creation
+- 👀 I’m interested in programming and coding
-- 🌱 I’m currently learning pyton virus coding
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on discord
-- 📫 How to reach me me on discord maki67thetall#3816
+- 📫 How to reach me me on discord maki67thetall
 - 👍 if you need help with something you can contact me

 <!---